Rock County official cites rising concern about coronavirus

 The department’s coronavirus data that is shared with the public has not been updated since July 2.

-The data show 873 positive tests for coronavirus through July 1, with a projection of total 1,031 cases by July 22.
+The data shows 873 positive tests for coronavirus through July 1, with a projection of total 1,031 cases by July 22.

 “Cloth face coverings are NOT a replacement for physical distancing recommendations or other guidance,” the release states.
 “Each resident and visitor of Rock County has a responsibility to help keep the community safe, healthy, and open.”